DEED OF INCORPORATION

 Article 17

-17.2 The General Meeting shall decide on the admission of people other than those referred to in Article 17.1.
+17.2 The Board shall decide on the admission of people other than those referred to in Article 17.1.

 17.4 A delegate may be represented by a fellow delegate provided the latter holds a written power of attorney for this purpose.